pabloveintimilla/entityframework/README.md

 $ dotnet run
 ```

+Check port in console messages

 4. Import collection of postman from postman.json file and change baseURL param to current URL project
-5. In postman call to /dbconnect (Ex. http://localhost:7233/dbconnect)
+5. In postman call to DbConnect request or in a browser go to http://localhost:[port]/dbconnect)
-6. Using a postgresql client database
+6. Using a postgresql client database, check database and tables created